 This video addresses viewer skepticism regarding the existence of a .38 Special chambered 1911.
 The instructor, JaredAF, demonstrates the functionality of such a pistol by manually cycling empty .38 Special casings through the firearm.
 This visual proof aims to clarify misconceptions and highlight the operational reality of this less common caliber in a 1911 platform.

-This video demonstrates a specific safety technique for double-action revolvers, as explained by firearms enthusiast JaredAF.
-It highlights that traditional trigger discipline (finger off the trigger) is a modern concept, and for centuries, understanding mechanics was key.
-The demonstrated technique involves placing the thumb behind the hammer while the finger is on the trigger, making it physically impossible to fire the weapon.
+JaredAF, a firearms enthusiast and educator, demonstrates a specific safety technique for double-action revolvers.
+This method involves placing the thumb behind the hammer while the finger is on the trigger, making it physically impossible to fire the weapon.
+The video also touches on the historical evolution of trigger discipline.

 Gun Laws by State